Raistrawby/Rshiny_project/README.md

 - a column named "baseMean"
 - a column named "log2FoldChange"
-- a column named "padj" containing the adjusted p-values They will be convert in ENTREZID thanks to DESeq2 package
+- a column named "padj" containing the adjusted p-values They will be convert in ENTREZID thanks to bitr package

 The application makes it possible to process different species, the databases implemented are those of:
 - Anophele,